NamanVinayak/Gameplay_video/README.md

 ## Testing

-A sample video is included in `test_assets/example_gameplay.mp4`.
+A sample video and audio file are included in `test_assets/`.
 You can run the test script to verify your setup:

 ```bash
 python test_gen.py
 ```

+This script uses `test_assets/example_gameplay.mp4` and `test_assets/generated_audio.mp3` to test the pipeline without using API credits for TTS.